BayLab/MarineGenomics2022/docs/05-Week5_R_Introduction_continued.md

 # Week 5- R Continued
 We're again drawing some of this material from the STEMinist_R materials which can be found [here](https://github.com/ecalfee/STEMinist_R.git)

-## 2.1 Plotting

-These lessons are evenly divided between live coding and performed by the instructor and exercises performed by the students in class with instructor support.

-This class will take place with students typing directly into an R script for the exercises all of which can be found in the Week 4 file [here](https://github.com/BayLab/MarineGenomicsData.git)
+This class will take place with students typing directly into an R script for the exercises all of which can be found in the Week 5 file [here](https://github.com/BayLab/MarineGenomicsData.git)

 You can download just the R files for just this week via wget with the following link
 ```{html